redis/redis/README.md

 There are tons of other fields.
 Most fields are commented directly inside the structure definition.

-Another important Redis Community Edition data structure is the one defining a client.
+Another important Redis data structure is the one defining a client.
 In the past it was called `redisClient`, now just `client`.
 The structure has many fields, here we'll just show the main ones:
 ```c